epsilonfunction/ScrapeSGNEMS/README.md

 Dependencies:
 1) Python 3.11.
 Probably works for earlier version.
 Not tested for anything outside of 3.11

-Future plans:
-1) Rewrite in golang for ease of use
 2) Containerisation
 3) Implement test cases (PRIORITY !!!)